nsiccha/xstanpy/examples/1d_gp.md

 via [`DrawsPool.draws_for`](../xstanpy/base.py#L979) and [`PosteriorDraws.draws_for`](../xstanpy/base.py#L450) to [`Model.draws_for`](../xstanpy/base.py#L193).
 * There, if the posteriors have the same dimensionality, nothing special happens.
-If however the dimensionality of the target posterior is larger than the dimensionality of the source posterior, the uncsontrained parameter values get padded with draws from a standard normal. **This is very non-portable and has to be changed.
+If however the dimensionality of the target posterior is larger than the dimensionality of the source posterior, the unconstrained parameter values get padded with draws from a standard normal. **This is very non-portable and has to be changed.
 For the current model this works because only the dimensionality of the `unit_weights` change, which in fact have a standard normal prior.**